wp-plugins/generic-stats/readme.txt

 For more info on this plugin, you can go to the following pages:

-* [Announcement Page](http://www.geniosity.co.za/musings/wordpress/wordpress-generic-statistics-plugin/) - If you subscribe to the **comments feed**, you'll get update notifications as soon as I make them
+* [geniosity Plugin Page](http://www.geniosity.co.za/tools/wordpress-hacks/generic-statistics-wordpress-plugin/) - If you subscribe to the **comments feed**, you'll get update notifications as soon as I make them
-* [Plugin Page](http://www.geniosity.co.za/wordpress/generic-statistics-wordpress-plugin) - This page has more info about the plugin
+* [Plugin Page on WordPress](http://wordpress.org/extend/plugins/generic-stats/) - You can download the plugin from this page.

-* [Forum Page](http://www.geniosity.co.za/forums/tools/wordpress/generic-stats-plugin) - You can ask questions or leave comments here
+== ChangeLog ==

+= 1.2 =
+* 2009/11/01
+* Updated look & feel of admin page
+* Changed to use new "get options" methods
+* Added pretty little "Plugin Appreciation" box on the Admin page
+* Updated links to the plugin's pages

+= 1.1 =
+* 2008/05/26
+* Improved Options Page and option to automatically add the text box under the post.

+= 1.0 =
+* Initial Release